 While the Singaporean tax system is a lot simpler than others around the world, you should speak with a qualified advisor ahead of lodging your personal return and ensure that you claim all the concessions you are entitled to.

-Boon Tan is a Chartered Accountant and has been working in the international tax advisory sector for over ten years.
+Boon Tan is an experienced Accountant and has been working in the international tax advisory sector for over ten years.
 Born in Australia with Singaporean roots, Boon relocated to Singapore at the end of 2015.

 As an expat living in Singapore, he has first-hand knowledge and experience of what expat families go through to establish themselves in a new city.
 He regularly draws on his in-depth understanding of the local Singaporean tax system and a network of in-country specialists in expat hot-spots around the world including USA, UK, Asia Pacific, and Australia to provide bespoke tax advice to clients.